Not general studies or critical thinking.

 Since 2013 the numbers of social work bursaries at each university have been capped nationally for each individual social work programme.

 Bursaries are not available for year one of BA programmes.
 We currently have 30 bursaries for the BA Social Work at University of Leeds for students in years two and three.
-We will recommend students for the social work bursary on the basis of their academic performance at the exam board in July, at the end of the first academic year.
+We will recommend students for the social work bursary based on an assessment at initial interview.
 This ranking will be sent to NHS Bursaries.
 The final decision on eligibility for bursaries remains with NHS Bursaries.

 The bursary system is currently under review.
 Find out more at NHS Bursaries.